opstrace/opstrace/docs/references/cli.md

 Notes:

-* Cloud provider and cluster name are not part of the cluster configuration document.
+* Cloud provider and instance name are not part of the configuration document.
-That means that the same cluster configuration document can be re-used across cloud providers and also across clusters with different names.
+That means that the same configuration document can be re-used across cloud providers and also across instances with different names.
 * The `create` operation has internal timeout and retry logic.
-  Unless you know better, it makes sense to keep this procedure running.
+  Unless you know better, it makes sense to keep this operation running.
 * When the `create` operation detects a problem that needs to be resolved through human intervention then it does not necessarily error out immediately.
   Instead, it presents the problem through its logs, retries periodically, and waits for you to take action behind the scenes.
   For example, when a cloud resource can't be created as of a quota error then you can infer that from the CLI's log output and can take action while the CLI keeps retrying.